matrix-org/matrix-spec/content/client-server-api/_index.md

 then try again.

 `M_UNRECOGNIZED`
-The server did not understand the request, this is expected to be returned with an 404 HTTP status code if the endpoint is not implemented or an 405 HTTP status code if the endpoint is implemented, but the incorrect HTTP method is used.
+The server did not understand the request.
+This is expected to be returned with an 404 HTTP status code if the endpoint is not implemented or an 405 HTTP status code if the endpoint is implemented, but the incorrect HTTP method is used.